Understanding SDLT Higher Rate for Non-Natural Persons in Alternative Finance Arrangements

 How to analyse it

-A sensible way to approach the rule is as follows.
+A sensible way to approach the issue is:

 Example